Share

 What Do I Need to Be Retina Ready?

 There’s no putting the Retina Display genie back in the bottle.
-300dpi devices are here to stay and their percentage of site traffic is only going to increase.
-So unless you want your carefully chosen images suddenly looking choppy and pixelated on newer devices, you’ll need to adjust accordingly.
+300dpi devices are here to stay, and their percentage of site traffic will only increase.
+So, you must adjust accordingly unless you want your carefully chosen images to look choppy and pixelated on newer devices.
 (Not sure what retina means?
 Take this useful primer.)

-Check out the example below via the good folks over at the Jetpack blog for a graphic example:
+Check out the example below from the good folks over at the Jetpack blog for a graphic example:

-Current best practice is to output two versions of your images: one at your base pixel size requirement and a 2X version for retina.
+The current best practice is to output two versions of your images: one at your base pixel size requirement and a 2X version for the retina.
 For example, a 300px x 300px JPEG would also be output at 600px x 600px.

-When it comes to choosing which version is displayed on your WordPress site, you can either roll your own solution using Retina.js or use one of the two leading WordPress plugins to do the heavy lifting: WP Retina 2x or Simple WP Retina.
-Take your pick!
+When it comes to choosing which version is displayed on your WordPress site, you can either roll your solution using Retina.js or use a leading WordPress plugin to do the heavy lifting, WP Retina 2x.

 How Do I Compress My Images?

-In contrast to PNGs, JPEGs use “lossy” compression which means there is more room for savings, but you’ll have to check the results carefully for unwanted visual artefacts post-compression as shown in the heavily compressed detail of our earlier Baker Beach image below.
-You’re aiming for a balance of the lowest file size with the highest possible image quality.
-For a full discussion of the trade-offs involved, check out HTML5Rocks’ excellent image compression overview.
+In contrast to PNGs, JPEGs use “lossy” compression, which means there is more room for savings, but you’ll have to check the results carefully for unwanted visual artifacts post-compression, as shown in the heavily compressed detail of our earlier Baker Beach image below.
+You aim to balance the lowest file size with the highest possible image quality.
+For a full discussion of the trade-offs involved, check out TechTarget’s excellent image compression overview.

-We also recommend having a look at the recent range of dedicated online image compression tools.
+We recommend looking at the recent range of dedicated online image compression tools.
 Leading contenders here include TinyPNG, Compressor.io and Kraken.

 How Do I Optimize My Images for SEO?